 It seems imminent, right?
 We are so starved for entertainment and with all the remakes Hollywood has regurgitated, why not have a Civil War Redux?

-We were told to put things on hold for a couple weeks.
+We were told to put things on hold for a couple of weeks.
 President Trump knew even that was a stretch.
 Now, some nine months later, we are still being restricted from living a normal life.
 While the virus has a kill rate of less than two percent , it has shut down over 100,000 small businesses, caused millions to lose their jobs, and though there may never be accurate statistics to show it, I’m willing to bet money that more people died from the effects of these lockdowns than the actual virus.

 As I recall, in 2005—while living in Houston, TX—Louisiana was just struck by Hurricane Katrina.
 The devastation was traumatic.
 Many of those affected by the disaster fled to Houston for relief.
 Yet, not a month later, Houston itself got word of a new storm heading its way.
 They were projecting that Hurricane Rita would bring as much or possibly more damage than Katrina.